sisl/astra-rl/docs/tutorials/customizing_training/problems.md

 **Systems** encapsulate *models + tokenization + rollout + log-probabilities + rewards*.
 Samplers call your System to:

-* sample auditor/target continuations,
+* sample tester/target continuations,
 * compute log-probs for learning objectives (e.g., DPO/IPO/PPO),
 * advance the state,
-* access auditor parameters,
+* access tester parameters,
 * compute rewards (scalar or per-step).

 Most users can subclass `ASTSystem` (text) or use the HF convenience `HFASTSystem`.
 If you're integrating a custom or non-HF model, implement the same small API.